microsoft/azure-software-radio/gr-azure-software-radio/examples/event_hubs_quickstart_cli.md

 The flowgraph grabs the messages that were sent to your event hub in the previous example, and then displays them in a terminal.
 You will notice they all show up immediately, and then nothing else happens, because it reached the end of the list of messages in event hub.

+Once you are done with running the examples, delete the resources you created to ensure you do not incur ongoing charges for storage.

 ----
 ## Recommended content